Miguel Cabrera: Legal matters

-In the early morning of October 3, 2009, police were called to the Cabrera home and took Cabrera in for questioning.
-Cabrera had come home at 6:00 am, after a night of drinking at the nearby Townsend Hotel, and got in an argument with his wife.
+In the early morning of October 3, 2009, police were called to the Cabrera home and took him in for questioning.
+Cabrera had come home at 6:00 a.m., after a night of drinking at the nearby Townsend Hotel, and got into an argument with his wife.
 He was seen later that day at a game at Comerica Park, with scratches on his face.
 Cabrera told reporters that the scratches came from his dog, and refused to discuss the matter further.
 It was later reported he had a blood alcohol level of .26 when tested.

 On January 21, 2010, it was reported that Cabrera spent three months in an alcohol abuse treatment center to help him recover from his addiction.
 He said at the time he had not consumed any alcohol since he was taken into custody in October 2009, and that he would continue his treatment into spring training and the regular season.

-Cabrera was arrested in Florida on suspicion for drunken driving and resisting arrest on February 16, 2011.
+Cabrera was arrested in Florida on suspicion of drunken driving and resisting arrest on February 16, 2011.
 The matter was settled on a "no contest" plea to Driving Under the Influence with the resisting charge dropped, and he was sentenced without additional jail time.

 In 2018, Cabrera was in a Florida court litigating a case brought against him in August 2017 by his former mistress, Belkis Mariella Rodriguez, over a dispute regarding how much child support Cabrera should pay Rodriguez for two children they had together.
 She argued that given his $30 million annual salary, she was entitled to $100,000 a month.
 Cabrera had been paying Rodriguez $20,000 a month in child support without any court order, but cut the amount by $5,000 in the summer of 2017.
-In December 2018 the Orange County Circuit Court ordered Cabrera to pay $20,000 a month in child support to the ex-mistress, additional expenses, and her attorneys fees.
+In December 2018 the Orange County Circuit Court ordered Cabrera to pay $20,000 a month in child support to the ex-mistress, additional expenses, and her attorneys' fees.